tprlab/pitanq-selfwalk/README.md

 ### Code

-There was used a simplied architecture for multi-label classification.
+There was used a simpliest architecture for multi-label classification.
 Turned out it works pretty good.

 ```